watem-sedem/watem-sedem/README.rst

 CN-WS
 #####

-The CN-WS is a model that can be used to simulate soil erosion, sediment transport, water and sediment routing and flow run-off in time and space.
+CN-WS is a model that can be used to simulate soil erosion, sediment transport, water and sediment routing and flow run-off in time and space.
 The package combines three existing submodels: